 Such threshold is low and translates into $23,660 per year.
 As a result, if you are a salaried employee and earn more than this amount, you may be considered “exempt” and not be able to earn the overtime pay you deserve.
 The threshold was originally intended so that higher level executives did not receive overtime pay, however the threshold has not been adjusted.
 As such, only 11 percent of salaried workers currently receive overtime as opposed to the 65 percent who did in 1975, when the law was enacted.

 Many experts believe that this threshold will be raised in February of this year.

-For more information about the Fair Labor Standards Act or how any changes may impact you, please contact the top Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information about the Fair Labor Standards Act or how any changes may impact you, please contact the top Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.